Two bodies pulled from Lake Erie identified - NewsBreak

 CLEVELAND (WJW) — Two men who went missing during a fishing trip over the weekend were identified as the bodies who were pulled from Lake Erie on Monday.

-The Cuyahoga County Medical Examiner confirmed Elce Malik-Bay, 44, and Raymond Lumpkin, 45, were found dead in Lake Erie in the vicinity of the East 55th Street Marina in Cleveland.
-Man accused of attempting to kidnap Xenia child will stand trial
+The Cuyahoga County Medical Examiner confirmed Elce Malik-Bay, 44, and Raymond Lumpkin, 45, were found dead in Lake Erie in the vicinity of the East 55th Street Marina in Cleveland .
+5 years after Parkland shooting, families cope through good works

 “On Monday, February 13, Cleveland Metroparks Police Department dive team led the recovery of two individuals from Lake Erie.
 The recovery happened just off the coast of E. 55 th Street Marina.
 The description of the two males is consistent with that of the missing individuals reported by Cleveland Police Department,” Cleveland Metroparks said in a statement.
-Uncovered: Explosive emails from Hopkins Airport workers to city hall
+T-Mobile users experience service outages across US

 Cleveland Metroparks police found their vehicle at the East 55th Street Marina.
 The U.S. Coast Guard helped in the search of the area.